-The number of people attending festivals and events was high and their contribution to the city's economy is increasing.
-This year, the New Zealand Festival contributed \$70 million to the economy and 32% of the 115,000 tickets were sold to people from outside the region.
+The numbers of people attending festivals and events was high and their contribution to the city's economy is increasing.
+This year, the International Festival contributed \$70.2 million to the economy and 32% of the 115,000 tickets were sold to people from outside the region.